thektan/taste/README.md

 yarn
 ```

-### To start the app, watch for css changes, and start storybook:
+### To start the app, watch for css changes, and start storybook

 ```
 yarn start-dev